Murphy's War: Development

-The lead role was given to Peter O'Toole for a fee of $250,000.
+The lead role of Murphy was given to Peter O'Toole for a fee of $250,000.
 A number of other stars had turned it down including Warren Beatty, Robert Redford and Lee Marvin.
 His female co-star was his real-life wife Siân Phillips.
 The couple had appeared together in the 1964 film Becket and the 1969 musical film Goodbye, Mr. Chips.
 O'Toole wanted to play an Irishman so the script was rewritten accordingly.